Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-data-management-services-english.rst

 - PER (*Packed Encoding Rules*): a bit-level serialisation stream, either aligned to byte boundaries (PER) or not (UPER, for *Unaligned PER*); if both are very compact and complex to marshall/demarshall, it is especially true for the size/processing trade-off of UPER
 - JER (*JSON Encoding Rules*), hence based on JSON_

-Our preference goes towards first UPER, then PER, knowing that a strength of ASN.1 is the expected ability to switch encodings easily.
+Our preference goes towards first UPER, then PER.
+A strength of ASN.1 is the expected ability to switch encodings easily; so, should the OER encoding (*Octet Encoding Rules*; faster to decode/encode than BER and PER, and almost as compact as PER) be supported in the future, it could be adopted "transparently".

 An issue of this approach is that, beyond Erlang, the (U)PER encoding does not seem so widely available as free software: besides commercial offers (like `this one <https://www.obj-sys.com/products/asn1c/index.php>`_), some languages could be covered to some extent (ex: `Python <https://github.com/eerimoq/asn1tools>`_, Java with `[1] <https://github.com/alexvoronov/gcdc-asn1/tree/master/asn1-uper>`_ or `[2] <https://github.com/ericsson-mts/mts-asn1>`_), but for example no such solution could be found for the .NET language family (ex: for C#); also the complexity of the encoding may lead to solutions supporting only a subset of the standard.

 So, at least for the moment, we chose Protobuf.

 About Protobuf